NextechGS/NextechJS/Documentation/Contributors/CodeReviewGuide/README.md

 ## Merging

 - When a reviewer hits merge, the ideal is that they have enough knowledge of the new code that they could support it in the future.
 In practice, this isn't always realistic but we strive for it.
-- CesiumJS uses Travis CI for continuous integration.
-Travis automatically builds CesiumJS, runs ESLint, and generates the documentation for each branch pushed to GitHub.
+- NextechJS uses Travis CI for continuous integration.
+Travis automatically builds NextechJS, runs ESLint, and generates the documentation for each branch pushed to GitHub.
 Before merging a pull request, verify that all Travis checks pass, indicated by the green check-mark and green "Merge pull request" button:

 ![Travis CI checks](Travis.jpg)